 D.1 Motivation

-Optical fibre cables have been specified and deployed in telecommunication networks worldwide, finding wide application in local access networks, interoffice, metropolitan and long distance networks, and submarine networks.
+Optical fibre cables have been specified and deployed in telecommunication networks worldwide, finding wide application in access, intra/inter-office, metropolitan, long-haul, and submarine networks.
 New optical fibre technologies and new applications continue to drive the need for additional specifications.
-For example, the growing demand for broadband services (multimedia, high-speed internet, HDTV, etc.) to and in buildings and homes requires the introduction of high-capacity transmission media into the local networks.
-Optical fibre is an important option for these purposes.
-Moreover, increased transmission speeds and bandwidth requirements across the optical network supporting widespread deployment of broadbandservices requires a new class of optical fibre that can substantially expand the transmission capacity of a traditional single-mode fibre.
+For example, the IoT, advanced mobile services, edge computing, cloud/distributed data management and so on requires new features and/or functions for optical fibre network.
+Moreover, increased transmission speeds and bandwidth requirements across the optical network supporting a variety of services requires a new class of optical fibre that can substantially expand the transmission capacity of a traditional single-mode fibre.

+One important set of issues to be studied is related to the network infrastructure used to connect the customer.
+The choice of infrastructure type, cables and outside plant components is strictly dependent on the topology chosen as well as the installation conditions (presence of infrastructures or need to construct new ones).
+For this purpose, optical or optical/electrical cables and new cable constructions and installation techniques for outside plant construction and operation will be required.

+Moreover, cable installation in existing buildings without specific available infrastructure for these new elements will be a challenge, and technical solutions for wiring customer premises with minimum disturbance to the customer need to be identified, such as in particular miniaturized cables and devices, pre-assembled solutions etc.

 The responsibility under this Question includes the following areas of standardization:

-The description and testing of basic single-mode and multimode fibre types, with parameter tables describing the variations within each of the basic types.
+Description and testing of basic single- and multi-mode fibre types and associated with optical fibre cables, with parameter tables describing the variations within each of the basic types.

+Description of installation technique of cabled optical fibres in the network and user premises.

-Definitions of attributes and associated test methods for geometrical, transmission, mechanical and reliability characteristics.
+Definitions of attributes and associated test methods for environmental, geometrical, transmission, mechanical and reliability characteristics.

-Descriptions of different possible fibre solutions for OTN.
+Descriptions of different possible fibres and/or cables solutions for OTN, access network and submarine network.

 Descriptions of relationships between the different attributes with other attributes and with variations in the environment.

-The following major Recommendations, in force at the time of approval of this Question, fall under its responsibility: G.650.1, G.650.2, G.650.3, G.651.1, G.652, G.653, G.654, G.655, G.656 and G.657.
-The following Supplement also falls under its responsibility: G.Sup40, G.Sup.47 and G.Sup.fcr.
+The following major Recommendations and Supplements, in force at the time of approval of this Question, fall under its responsibility:

+Optical fibres: G.650.1, G.650.2, G.650.3, G.651.1, G.652, G.653, G.654, G.655, G.656, G.657, G Suppl.40, G Suppl.47 and G Suppl.59.

+Optical fibre cables: L.100/L.10, L.102/L.26, L.101/L.43, L.106/L.58, L.103/L.59, L.109/L.60, L.104/L.67, L.107/L.78, L.108/L.79, L.105/L.87, L.110 for cable structure and characteristics,

+L.126/L.27 for cable evaluation, and

+L.151/L.34, L.150/L.35, L.152/L.38, L.161/L.46, L.153/L.48, L.154/L.49, L.158/L.56, L.156/L.57, L.157/L.61, L.159/L.77, L.160/L.82, L.155/L.83, L.162, L.163 for guidance and installation technique.

 D.2 Question